datastaxdevs/workshop-nosqlbench/README.md

 <details><summary>Show me "sample values" one could read from the graph</summary>

-Below is a real-life example of the values that could result from a `cql-keyvalue` benchmark session in the _main_ phase:
+Below is a real-life example of the values that could result from a `cql-keyvalue2` benchmark session in the _main_ phase:

 | Percentile  | Write Latency  | Read Latency   |